astronomy-commons/lsd2/README.md

 When this runs, it will create directories in the specified `location` parameter in the catalog instantiation above:
 * `cache`: here it will save the source catalogs for faster partitioning if the process needs to be re-ran.
-* `catname/catalog`: here is where it writes the partitioned structure based on the spatial healpix ordering and source density (defined by the `threshold` parameter) along with neighbor margin sources for accurate cross-matches between hipscats.
+* `catname/catalog`: here is where it writes the partitioned structure based on the spatial healpix ordering and source density (defined by the `threshold` parameter).
 The partitioned structure will follow as an example:
 ```bash
 _metadata
 _common_metadata